kevinchen1223/crnn_chinese_handwriting_text_rec/README.md

 ![](https://github.com/NormXU/crnn_chinese_handwriting_text_rec/blob/master/to_lmdb/test_width/00001.jpg)

-**Attention !** to generate lmdb file for crnn training, chinese characters should be stored in UTF-8 format.
+**Attention !** To generate lmdb file for crnn training, chinese characters should be stored in UTF-8 format.
 Try to use NodePad++ to transform ANSI format to UTF-8 format

 In ``alphabets.py``, there are two chinese character dictionaries.
-Switch between them if you found **IndexError**
+Switch between each other if you found **IndexError**

 For Training,